 The Peak came out at around the same time as the Dr. Dabber device, and they have similarities, including their size and functioning.
 They are both portable (somewhat) dab rigs, except the Switch can also vape herbs, while the Peak cannot.
 As stated above, the heat-up time for the Switch is around four seconds, while the heat-up time for the dabs-only Peak is around fifteen seconds.

-The Peak is much smaller (it can be held with one hand) and portable (it comes in its own carrying case) while the Switch is heavy, wide, and not very portable at all.
+The Peak is much smaller (it can be held with one hand) and portable (it comes in its own carrying case), while the Switch is heavy, wide, and not very portable at all.
 When it comes to vape quality, the Peak has four preset temperatures, while the Switch has twenty-five different heat settings, although neither has precision temperature control.

 The Volcano (Hybrid version)

 With that said, the heat-up time is much longer on the Volcano than the four-second wait time on the Dr. Dabber unit.
 The LED control panel makes using the Volcano much more comfortable than the Switch.
 Vapers can adjust the airflow of the internal fan to control the vapor quality and size.
-The inhalation technique of the Volcano is different from the Switch, as it either uses a whip or balloon for users to inhale the vapor, so there’s no need to use a water filtration system.
+The inhalation technique of the Volcano is different from the Switch.
+It either uses a whip or balloon for users to inhale the vapor, so there’s no need to use a water filtration system.

-The Last Word on the Dr. Dabber Switch
+Dr. Dabber Switch Specifications

 - Works with oils, dabs, and herbs